Juan-Camilo-Suarez/Juan-Camilo-Suarez/README.md

   - Pytest | unittest
   - Docker | docker-compose | Gitlab CD/CI | Linux

+I'm leanging about
+  - in-depth knowledge of asynchronous programming and Celery
+  - Kafka
+  - Devops and SRE

 Also I have experience with others technologies like:
   - Java, Spring Boot, JavaScript AngularJS, Vuejs, React